jorismak/ComfyUI-QwenVL-MultiImage/README.md

+# Prologue, AI warning!

+This is a fork of https://github.com/hardik-uppal/ComfyUI-QwenVL-MultiImage.
+It appears to be heavily auto-generated with AI, and did not work with Qwen3 out of the box.

+I forked it, made some small adjustments to get it running on my system.
+Can't say I know the code well or I'm behind it, you've been warned.

 # ComfyUI-QwenVL-MultiImage 🧪

 A powerful ComfyUI custom node that integrates Qwen2.5-VL and Qwen3-VL vision-language models with **multi-image support**.
 Process multiple images simultaneously with advanced AI capabilities for image understanding, comparison, and analysis.